-First and foremost, get vaccinated for both the flu and COVID-19.
+Get vaccinated for both the flu and COVID-19.
 Even if you get infected, the bivalent booster and/or primary series of COVID vaccinations will protect you from serious disease and death.
 Wash your hands often, and always stay home from work or school if you're feeling sick.
 Wear a mask if you can.

-If you're relatively healthy, "none of those viruses is a big threat to you necessarily," explained the Times' Apoorva Mandavilli, but they are "a threat to our health care system, which is already so stretched."
+If you're relatively healthy, "none of those viruses is a big threat to you necessarily," explained the Times' Apoorva Mandavilli, but they are "a threat to our health-care system, which is already so stretched."
 So do your part to ensure hospitals remain accessible for those most vulnerable to COVID and the "tripledemic," like children, pregnant people, and the elderly.
 "The boosting is the thing that has to get buckled down," cardiologist Dr. Eric Topol told the Times.
 "As a nation, we are terribly under-boosted."